 The principle role of Neighbourhoods Green is to support growth and expansion of the award within the housing sector and to support housing providers to achieve the standard.
-Over 2013 we will
+To this end we will:

 - Work with Keep Britain Tidy to support the growth of Green Flag Award in the housing sector.